 Penzance to Lamorna

-Walk through Penzance to the old fishing village Newlyn and continue to Cornwall’s oldest town Mousehole.
-Continue through Mousehole and towards Lamorna.
+Walk through Penzance to the fishing village of Newlyn and onto to Mousehole then follow the sign posted coastal footpath to Lamorna.
 This is where the path gets trickier.
 You can choose to walk along the coast or through beautiful farmland.
-Or walk through the farmland towards Lamorna, then turn back and hike along the coast to Mousehole.
+Or follow the footpath through the farmland towards Lamorna.

 The distance from Penzance to Lamorna is around 11 miles (18 km).
 If you walk back to Mousehole, it is an additional 2,5 miles (around 3 km).
 Have a look at this map if you are unsure about the route.